nerd190/zsh-plugin-manager/README.md

 There are two ways of loading plugins; synchronously and asynchronously.

 Asynchronous plugins make the plugins load in the background and therefore make the prompt load way faster.
-That is especially useful on slow machines, but some plugins must be loaded on initialization, for example the prompt setup.
+That is especially useful on slow machines, but it might cause problems with certain plugins.

 An asynchronous plugin is declared by adding the `async` keyword after `plug `.
 It uses [romkatv/zsh-defer](https://github.com/romkatv/zsh-defer) behind the scenes.